wookayin/dotfiles/README.md

 * [Powerline characters](https://github.com/powerline/powerline#screenshots) are not displayed properly?
 Install [Powerline fonts](https://github.com/powerline/fonts).
 * Does vim color look weird (e.g. black-and-white)?
 Check your terminal emulator supports [24-bit color](https://github.com/wookayin/dotfiles/pull/9).
 * Does tmux look weird?
 Make sure that tmux version is [2.3](etc/ubuntu-setup.sh) or higher.
+    * If you don't have sudo, you can install it locally by `$ dotfiles install tmux`.
 * Ruby version is shown unwantedly?
 A simple workaround might be to install [rvm](https://rvm.io/).